 Structuring Your Business Ownership

 How you structure your business ownership can have a significant impact on your inheritance tax liability.
-By using the right structure, you can maximize the available reliefs and minimize tax.
+By using the right structure, you can maximise the available reliefs and minimise tax.
+For landlords with investment properties that do not qualify for BPR, trust-based solutions — such as MP Estate Planning’s Settlor Excluded Asset Protection Trust — can remove the property from your estate entirely, starting the seven-year clock for IHT purposes.

-By understanding the implications of different business structures and utilizing the available reliefs, business owners and landlords can significantly reduce their inheritance tax liability.
-It’s essential to review your business structure and assets regularly to ensure you’re maximizing the available reliefs.
+By understanding the implications of different business structures and utilising the available reliefs, business owners and landlords can significantly reduce their inheritance tax liability.
+Given the upcoming changes to BPR and APR from April 2026, it’s essential to review your business structure and assets with a specialist as soon as possible.

 Using Life Insurance to Cover Inheritance Tax

-One effective way to mitigate the impact of inheritance tax is by leveraging life insurance policies written in trust.
-Life insurance can provide a lump sum to cover inheritance tax liabilities without adding to your estate, thus ensuring that your beneficiaries receive their inheritance without significant tax deductions.
+One effective way to mitigate the impact of inheritance tax is by using life insurance policies written in trust.
+A life insurance policy held within a trust can provide a lump sum to cover inheritance tax liabilities without adding to your estate, ensuring that your beneficiaries receive their full inheritance without needing to sell the family home or other assets to pay the tax bill.

 How Life Insurance Policies Can Help

-Key benefits of using life insurance to cover inheritance tax include:
+Key benefits of using life insurance written in trust to cover inheritance tax include:

-- Immediate Liquidity: Life insurance provides a quick source of funds to pay inheritance tax, avoiding the need to sell assets.
+- Immediate Liquidity: Life insurance provides a quick source of funds to pay the IHT bill, avoiding the need to sell the family home or other assets.
+Remember, HMRC requires IHT to be paid before probate is granted — so without available cash, families often face a difficult situation.

 Choosing the Right Policy for Your Needs